dancork/f1-app/README.md

 # F1 App

-This app utilises the [Open F1 API](https://openf1.org) as a data source to display data about past, and live, grand prix.
+This app utilises the [Open F1 API](https://openf1.org) as a data source to display data about past, and live, Formula 1 grand prix.

 The application is currently hosted at [f1-app-dc.netlify.app](https://f1-app-dc.netlify.app).

 ## Technology Used

-- pnpm, as package manager
-- typescript
-- vite with swc
-- jotai, for state management
-- axios, for making http requests
-- tanstack query, for managing statefulness of http requests
-- luxon, for manipulating dates
-- remeda, a quite of typescript utilities
-- eslint, for code quality
-- playwright, for end-to-end testing

-- github actions, to run linting and e2e tests when deploying
-- netlify, to host the app
+**Language: Typescript**
+A strongly-typed, superset of JavaScript which is useful for speeding up development and catching potential errors.

+**Package management: pnpm**
+Chose pnpm over npm as the package manager because it's faster and more disk space efficient.

+**Dev server/bundler: Vite with swc**
+It's a low config and very performant solution for building modern, single page apps using React.

+**Data fetching and state management: Jotai, Axios and Tanstack Query** Jotai provides atomic state management in React which, in an app this size, is less cumbersome than solutions like redux.
+Axios simplifies the building and execution of making HTTP requests to the API.
+Tanstack query, manages these http requests and makes then stateful through the use of a query cache.

+**Code quality: eslint, prettier and playwright**
+The application uses eslint with a fairly "boilerplate" setup as well as prettier to keep the code legibile and consistent.
+Playwright has been installed to provide cross-browser end-to-end testing as it tends to be less flaky than alternatives such as Cypress.

+**Deployment: Github Actions and Netlify**
+On push linting and e2e tests will run via github actions.
+With caching this is very quick and provides reassurance of quality.
+At the same time, the app is deployed to netlify as it is free and reliable hosting.

 ## Setup